 For more information about the cruelty of keeping dolphins in captivity for entertainment, read our report, Behind the Smile.

 The multibillion-dollar captive dolphin industry wants you to think dolphins enjoy their confinement.
 They rely on a quirk of nature – the shape of a dolphins’ face – and years of misinformation.
 Captive dolphins are living miserable lives in the name of profit.

-This past July, we successfully pushed a travel industry giant, Virgin Holidays, to end dolphin entertainment ticket sales.
+In July 2019, we successfully pushed a travel industry giant, Virgin Holidays, to end dolphin entertainment ticket sales.
 After talks with World Animal Protection, TripAdvisor committed to ending the ticket sales of venues who breed, import, or capture dolphins.
 Airbnb implemented an animal welfare policy that bans venues who have marine mammals in captivity.
 But there is more work to be done.